jamesemorgan/angular-calc/README.md

 ### angular-seed — the seed for AngularJS apps

-* The application skeleton was made my Angular-Seed
+* The application skeleton was made by Angular-Seed